Manitoba moves forward with first step of reopening; gathering sizes increase, restaurants can reopen

 GATHERING SIZES

-- an increase to outdoor gatherings on private property to 10 people, and will allow visitors to go inside homes for essential activities like using a washroom;
+- Gatherings on private property can increase to 10 people in addition to the members of the household, and will allow visitors to go inside homes for essential activities like using a washroom;

 RETAIL, PERSONAL SERVICES AND GYMS